RugungDaimary/Amazon-Clone/README.md

-# Amazon-Clone
+# Amazon Homepage Clone
-Designed and developed a complete replica of Amazon, utilizing HTML and CSS to develop a functional platform.
-Implemented essential features such as user-friendly product search, effortless cart management, and secure user authentication, delivering a comprehensive online shopping experience.
+Designed a visually appealing and user-friendly front page that closely resembles the design and layout of Amazon using HTML and CSS.
+Implemented essential features such as  such as user interface, prominent search bar & intuitive navigation menu